 ― o. nate, Wednesday, 23 August 2017 01:01 (seven months ago) Permalink

 Every time I see this thread bumped I expect a link to a news article saying they've finally folded.

-― bumbling my way toward the light or wahtever (hardcore dilettante), Wednesday, 23 August 2017 01:57 (five months ago) Permalink
+― bumbling my way toward the light or wahtever (hardcore dilettante), Wednesday, 23 August 2017 01:57 (seven months ago) Permalink

 hmm, I've been disappointed by recent Tzadik albums I've tried.
 Anything written by or featuring Zorn in the last 15 years seems to be an aimless mess.

 Kayo Dot, Choirs of the Eye, 2003Wadada Leo Smith, Lake Biwa, 2004the Scott Johnson reissue, John SomebodyAyelet Rose Gottlieb, Mayim Rabim, 2006

 ― Einstein, Kazanga, Sitar (abanana), Wednesday, 23 August 2017 04:18 (seven months ago) Permalink

 I don't have any interest in the no-wave improvisational klezmer punk side of the label, but I have dipped into their New Music offerings.
 IIRC, I liked: